 Outdoor games are one of the highlights of the summer season.
-Thanks to the cloud-free days, families can enjoy playing some fun activities in their backyard, or in the play areas of parks, beaches, and recreational facilities.
+Thanks to the cloud-free days, families can enjoy playing some fun activities in their backyard, or in the play areas of parks, beaches, or even in the comfort of their very own playhouse.

 We know your family will want to spend most of the day outdoors, so we have put together some classic, fun activities that will surely have your kids rushing out the door and never wanting to come back in!